fbombi13/FabioBombiela/_pages/about.md

 Exploring the intersection of Artificial Intelligence and software testing.
 Applying machine learning concepts to test automation, computer vision, and intelligent system validation.

 ⚡ **Test Automation & Performance Engineering**
 Designing robust, scalable test automation frameworks using C#, Selenium, and modern CI/CD practices.
-Specialized in Performance Testing with C# for .NET applications.
+Experienced in Performance Testing with Gatling, JMeter, and Locust for load and stress testing.
 ISTQB Certified Professional Tester with deep expertise in .NET ecosystems.

 🔬 **IoT & Electronic Systems**
 Developing intelligent IoT solutions combining my electronics background with modern software practices.
 From circuit design to cloud integration and embedded systems.